 Kaplan Family Distinguished Faculty Fellowship

-The Kaplan Family Distinguished Faculty Fellowship in Service-Learning recognizes the importance of the national movement in higher education for greater involvement in civic engagement.
-Two faculty members, who are having a significant impact on undergraduate, professional, or graduate education at Cornell by involving their students in challenging service-learning programs, will be given a $5,000 award to enable them to further develop an ongoing community-based learning/research project, to initiate a new effort, or to seek institutionalization of a service-learning course.
+The Kaplan Family Distinguished Faculty Fellowship recognizes the importance of the national movement in higher education for greater involvement in civic engagement.
+Two faculty members, who are having a significant impact on undergraduate, professional, or graduate education at Cornell by involving their students in challenging community-engaged learning programs, will be given a $5,000 award to enable them to further develop an ongoing community-based learning/research project, to initiate a new effort, or to seek institutionalization of a community-engaged learning course.
 Nominees/applicants must be full-time Cornell faculty members and be able to demonstrate involvement in public scholarship in their nomination/application.
 Faculty members may apply on their own or be nominated.

 Applications due: Monday, April 4, 2022